Been over-indulging? Nutritional therapist Claire Barnes reveals the steps you need to follow for the most effective liver detox.

 ‘Our bodies operate more efficiently when we’re in a routine,’ says Claire.
 ‘This means waking up at the same time each morning, eating our main meals at the same time each day, exercising earlier in the day while relaxing in the evenings and going to bed at the same time each night.’
 A consistent schedule may not be doable for everyone all the time, but it’s important to maintain a routine as much as possible, which will enable your liver to function better throughout the day and night.

 Friday – Try TRF

 ‘Today, try time-restricted feeding (TRF),’ explains Claire.
 This means eating all your meals within 8-10 hours and fasting for the remaining 16.
-For example, eat a good breakfast at 10.30am and have your last meal by 6.30pm.
+For example, eat a good healthy breakfast at 10.30am and have your last meal by 6.30pm.
 ‘This allows your liver to perform other vital functions while you sleep and should give you more energy throughout the day,’ says Claire.

 Saturday – Hydrate, hydrate, hydrate

 ‘During detoxification, more toxins are likely to be released,’ says Claire.
 ‘Ensure you drink at least two litres of filtered water a day to help excrete them.’
 Your intake can include herbal teas.
 ‘Dandelion and peppermint help to support detoxification by stimulating bile flow.
 Peppermint also relaxes bile ducts, helping to break down fats.
 Turmeric is a powerful liver protector, so try a turmeric latte or tea,’ says Claire.

 Sunday – Sweat

 By now your liver will be working more efficiently.
 Find time to exercise, as toxic metals can be excreted through sweat.
 ‘Gentle walking, cycling and jogging – away from traffic – can lessen the toxic burden of exhaust fumes and help the lymph system circulate waste products away from the liver,’ says Claire.